 An option is a contract which gives the contract buyer the right, but not the obligation, to exercise a feature of the option, such as buying a specified quantity of a particular product, asset or financial instrument, on, or up to and including, a future date (the exercise date).
 The 'writer' (seller) has the obligation to honour the specified feature of the contract.
 Since the option gives the buyer a right and the seller an obligation, the buyer pays the seller a premium.
 Put options are contracts that give the option buyer the right to sell to the seller of the option the underlying product or financial instrument at a specified price on, or before, the exercise date.
-Call options are contracts that give the option the seller of the option the underlying product or financial instrument at a specified price on, or before, the exercise date.
-Call options are contracts that give the option buyer the right to buy from the seller of the option the underlying product or financial instrument at a specified price on, or before, the exercise date.
+Call options are contracts that give the option the seller of the option the underlying product or financial instrument at a specified price on, or before, the option the underlying product or financial price on, or before, the exercise date.
+Options may also be cash settled.
 The commercial purpose of options may be to hedge against the movements of a particular market or financial instrument or to gain exposure (either long or short) to a particular market or financial instrument instead of using a physical security.
 For example, call options may be used to gain long exposure to specific securities and put options may be used to either go short specific securities or hedge existing exposure.
 The Fund may invest in options directly or may gain exposure to options via swaps.